HanLabUNLV/SCC/README.md

 ## Step 2

 Get labels of every contact region found in step 1.
-In this analysis we also merge cell types in this step, see `preprocess_scripts`.
+In the multi-cell type analysis we also merge cell types before this step, see `preprocess_scripts`.

 ```
-# chromHMM_total.bed
+# chromHMM_total.bed.gz
 #  chr1    10000    177200    Quies    0    .
 10000    177200    255,255,255
 #  chr1    257849    297849    Quies    0    .
 257849    297849    255,255,255
 #  chr1    586020    777820    Quies    0    .
 586020    777820    255,255,255